-Dr Stefan Mayr is a senior scientist at the Institute for Law and Governance at the Vienna University of Economics and Business.
-He holds a holds a Doctorate in Law from the Vienna University of Economics and Business, an LL.M. from the Central European University in Budapest and a Magister iuris degree from the Johannes Kepler University in Linz.
+Dr Stefan Mayr is a senior scientist at the Institute for Law and Governance at the Vienna University of Economics and Business (WU).
+He holds a doctorate in law from WU, an LL.M. from the Central European University in Budapest and a Magister Juris degree from the Johannes Kepler University in Linz.
 Previous experience includes work as a research associate at the Research Institute for Urban Management and Governance at the Vienna University of Economics and Business and as a legal clerk at the Vienna District Court and the Court of Labour and Social Affairs.

 Stefan’s research interests and working areas comprise international and EU trade and investment law, EU and Austrian public law and legal issues of multi-level governance.
 Stefan also has considerable experience in legal policy advice.
 He conducted research consultancies for different civil society organisations and as a consultant (STC) for the World Bank Group on issues of international trade and investment law in a development context.